 - different approaches to resolving queries

-- resolving comments
+- replying to, resolving and deleting comments

-Note: This guide doesn’t yet cater for the ‘Modern Comments’ feature that started appearing in the Microsoft 365 version of Word in April 2021.
+Note: This guide doesn’t yet cater for the ‘Modern Comments’ feature that started appearing in the Microsoft 365 version of Word in 2021.
 I hope to update it at some stage, once the functionality has been finalised (many users have an opt-out, at least for the time being).
 Apologies for any confusion.

 Guide #3: Working with Adobe PDF mark-ups